 From Convocation to Commencement to many in between, President Pastides is a frequent speaker.
 Selected speeches, remarks and editorials can be found here.

 Harris Pastides began his presidency at the University of South Carolina on Aug.
 1, 2008.
 Just a few months later, the Great Recession began.
-Strong in the face of adversity, Pastides promised to accelerate USC's momentum as a world-class university.
+Strong in the face of adversity, Pastides promised to accelerate USC’s momentum as a world-class university.
 He has kept that promise.
-Today, more than six years later, USC has experienced remarkable growth and positive change.
+Today, serving in his eighth year, USC is experiencing remarkable growth and positive change.

-USC Columbia's freshman classes, counter to the national trend, have grown continuously while posting the highest average SAT scores in university history.
+USC Columbia’s freshman classes have grown continuously while posting the highest average SAT scores in university history.
 USC’s Honors College has been named the No. 1 public honors college in the nation, and the Palmetto State’s only Carnegie top-tier university is also home to top programs in areas such as undergraduate international business; public health; engineering; and hospitality, retail and sport management.
 In addition, Carolina’s Promise, USC’s historic capital campaign successfully exceeded the $1 billion goal through gifts and pledges from more than 120,000 donors.

 Patricia Moore-Pastides, an accomplished cook, public health professional, advocate and author, is the first lady of the university.